naomijub/wooridb/book/src/sec-5-auth.md

 User information consists of the user's password to be used and the user's roles.
 Remember to always put `,` at the end.
 Response to this request will be `(user_id: \"<some-uuid>\",)`, containing the user's unique ID.

-* [ ] Adding other admins and removing admins is not yet implemented.

 ### Available user roles are:
 - `ADMIN` - works primarily at `/auth/createUser`.
 - `USER` - works on all `/wql/query`, `/wql/tx` and `/auth/putUserSession`.